5 ways to manage your weight during pregnancy

 Eating during pregnancy does not mean eating for two.
 Instead, it is a special time in a woman’s life where their eating habits have the ability to directly impact another life.
 It is important to focus on eating the right foods in smaller amounts more often.

-Choosing lean proteins, whole grains and lots of fruits and vegetables is recommended for healthy fetal development.
+Choosing lean proteins, whole grains, and lots of fruits and vegetables is recommended for healthy fetal development.

-Start at a Healthy Weight
+Start at a healthy weight

 The thought of losing weight right before you spend almost a year gaining it may seem like a silly thought to some people, but it actually makes a lot of sense.